muze-innovation/chassis/backend/README.md

 ## What's Chassis?

-Chassis helps validate the accuracy of the source based on the specifications required by the user.
+Chassis helps validate the accuracy of the source, based on the specifications required by the user.

 ### Features

-- Validate the format of the source and displays the errors found
+- The source's format is validated, and any errors found are displayed.
-- Command line interface that passes input source to validate or execute Chassis other commands
+- The command line interface passes the input source to validate or execute other Chassis commands.

-Users can ensure that the source used to create the front-end UI is correct when validated with Chassis.
+Chassis allows users to validate the source used for creating the front-end UI, ensuring its accuracy.

 ## Input(Spec,Source)

-Chassis input is divided into two parts: the spec and source files.
+Chassis input is comprised of two components: specification and source files.

 ### Display on UI

 Example Banner :
 ![ImageBanner](./asset/banner.png)

-When Chassis uses the [Spec](#Spec) and [Source](#Source) to validate and return `TRUE`, the front end uses the source (JSON) to render the `Banner` correctly.
+Chassis validation of the front-end UI is based on the [Spec](#Spec) and [Source](#Source) files.
+If the validation returns `TRUE`, the front end will correctly render the `Banner` using the source in JSON format.

 ### Spec

-The specification file is a TS file for validating the source format (JSON).
+The specification file validates the source format (JSON) as a TypeScript file.

 ```ts
 // ViewSpec.ts